Dealing With an Instagram IP Ban: How to Regain Access to Your Account

 If you don’t adhere to Instagram content guidelines, you’ll probably end up getting banned.
 But if you need to complete bulk tasks, there’s something you can do to automate them without getting your accounts banned.

-Of course, you can do it manually, but it’ll take you too much time.
-This is why most social media managers use automation tools or bots to boost engagement on their multiple accounts.
+Of course, you can do it manually, but it’ll take too much time.
+Most social media managers use automation tools or bots to boost engagement on their multiple accounts to be more efficient.

 Automation tools work well with Instagram and similar platforms, but only if you use them with proxies.
-With proxies, you basically get a fake IP address by rerouting your connection through itself.
+With proxies, you basically get a fake IP address by rerouting your connection through them.

 Tips for Avoiding Instagram IP Bans